GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-nodejs.md

 const tracer = require("dd-trace").init();
 ```

-For environments that use TypeScript and bundlers and support EcmaScript Module syntax, you need to initialize ddtracer in a different file:
+For environments that use TypeScript and bundlers and support ECMAScript Module syntax, you need to initialize ddtrace in a different file:

-**server.ts**
+- **server.ts**

 ```ts
 import "./tracer"; // must come before importing any instrumented module.
 ```

-**tracer.ts**
+- **tracer.ts**

 ```ts
 import tracer from "dd-trace";